Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.4.2
+# Announcing C-Blosc2 2.4.3
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-This is a maintenance release where we have fixed the BLOSC1_COMPAT mode, different issues with special chunks during cframe creation and last but not least, several optimizations for `blosc2_schunk_get_slice_buffer()`.
+This is a maintenance release where we are disabling automatic split of blocks when not using shuffle.
+Experiments are showing that cratio is suffering too much in that case, specially when using BloscLZ.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and increasingly start to use its new functionality, like the